Antonio Bryant

-Antonio Bryant (born March 9, 1981) is a former American football wide receiver in the National Football League (NFL).
-He played college football for University of Pittsburgh, and was recognized as an All-American and Fred Biletnikoff Award winner.
-The Dallas Cowboys picked him in the second round of the 2002 NFL Draft, and he played professionally for the Cleveland Browns, San Francisco 49ers and Tampa Bay Buccaneers of the NFL.
+Antonio Bryant (born March 9, 1981) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers, earning consensus All-American honors and winning the Fred Biletnikoff Award.
+Bryant was selected by the Dallas Cowboys in the second round of the 2002 NFL draft, and also played professionally for the Cleveland Browns, San Francisco 49ers, and Tampa Bay Buccaneers of the NFL.

-Early years
+Early life

 Bryant was born in Miami, Florida and graduated from Miami Northwestern High School, where he was a standout high school football player for the Bulls.
-He was selected as a team captain in three straight years and helped lead his team as a senior to a Class 6A state title and an undefeated record (16-0).
+He was selected as a team captain in three straight years and helped lead his team as a senior to a Class 6A state title and an undefeated record (16–0).

 College career

 Bryant attended the University of Pittsburgh, and played for the Pittsburgh Panthers football team from 1999 to 2001.
 He was a first-team All-Big East selection in 2000 and 2001, and was recognized as a consensus first-team All-American as a sophomore in 2000.
-He also won the Fred Biletnikoff Award as the best college wide receiver in America in 2000; he was the second sophomore to win the award (after Randy Moss).
-He declared for the NFL Draft after his junior year, leaving as the conference's record holder for regular-season touchdowns (26) and 100-yard receiving games (13).
+He also won the Fred Biletnikoff Award as the season's outstanding college football receiver in 2000; he was the second sophomore to win the award (after Randy Moss).
+He declared for the NFL draft after his junior year, leaving as the conference's record holder for regular-season touchdowns (26) and 100-yard receiving games (13).

 Professional career

 Dallas Cowboys

-Bryant was selected by the Dallas Cowboys in the second round (63rd overall) of the 2002 NFL Draft, after dropping because of character concerns.
+Bryant was selected by the Dallas Cowboys in the second round (63rd overall) of the 2002 NFL draft, after dropping because of character concerns.
 He was given number 88 with the expectation of developing into a great player and was the first rookie wide receiver to start in a season opener since Michael Irvin.
 At the time, his 44 receptions ranked third, his 733 receiving yards ranked fourth and his 6 touchdown receptions ranked second all-time for a Cowboys rookie in a season.
 On October 13, he had his signature moment against the Carolina Panthers on a 4th and 14, last minute game-winning acrobatic touchdown reception from quarterback Quincy Carter.

 In 2003, he was moved to third receiver after Terry Glenn was signed as a free agent.

 In 2004, the arrival of free agent Keyshawn Johnson started to affect his attitude.
 During a mini-camp practice after being unsatisfied with the number of reps he had, he started cursing and threw his jersey aiming at Bill Parcells head, before the team broke up the fight.
 Although Parcells gave him a second chance, tensions kept escalating from that point forward.
 He was eventually traded to the Cleveland Browns after the fifth game of the season, in exchange for wide receiver Quincy Morgan, who also had issues with his team.